linuxdeepin/deepin-manual/manual-assets/professional/deepin-album/en_US/index.md

 ## Main Menu

-In the main menu, you can [Create New Albums](#Create New Albums), [Import Photos](#Import Photos), switch window themes, view help manual , and get more information about Album.
+In the main menu, you can [Create New Albums](#Create New Albums), [Import Photos](#Import Photos), switch window themes, view help manual, and get more information about Album.

 ### Theme